 We design our variable pay programs to be both affordable and competitive in relation to the market.
 We monitor the market and adjust our variable pay programs as needed.
-Our variable pay programs, such as our Bonus Program (as defined below), are designed to motivate employees to achieve overall goals.
+There are two components to our variable pay program: the Bonus Program (as defined below) and the equity-based incentives.
+These two programs are designed to motivate employees to achieve overall corporate and individual goals.
 Our programs are designed to avoid entitlements, to align actual payouts with the actual results achieved, and to be easy to understand and administer.